Home >> About Us >> Faculty

 Lincoln Law School Faculty since 2012.
 Religion and the Constitution, Advanced

-Gary T. Shara graduated from Santa Clara University in 1967 with a B.S.C. degree
+Gary T. Shara graduated from Santa Clara University with a B.S.C. degree

-and from the School of Law, cum laude, in 1970.
+and from the Santa Clara University School of Law, cum laude, in 1970.
 He practices business and

 corporate transactional law with offices on The Alameda in San Jose.
 Mr. Shara